top of page

 Jan 293 min read

-Intermittent Fasting on Keto—MyKetoPal Knowledge Library E-Book
+Intermittent Fasting on Keto—Knowledge Library E-Book

 Intermittent fasting is a timing strategy that complements the ketogenic diet by extending time in a low-insulin, fat-burning state.
 By limiting eating windows, the body accesses stored fat, improves insulin sensitivity, and supports cellular repair through autophagy.
 When paired with keto, fasting accelerates ketosis, reduces hunger, simplifies eating, and restores metabolic flexibility—without calorie counting or deprivation.